GMAP/SPar-Rust/README.md

 # SPar-Rust (version 1)

 This repository contains the source code for the first version of SPar-Rust.
 A Domain-Specific Language for expressing stream parallelism (linear pipelines) in Rust programs targeting multi-cores.
 The main goal is to reduce the parallel programming effort.
-It was inspired by [SPar](https://github.com/GMAP/SPar), which is a C++ annotation-based Domain-Specific Language for expressing stream parallelism.
+It was inspired in [SPar](https://github.com/GMAP/SPar) ideas and annotations semantics, which is a C++ annotation-based Domain-Specific Language for expressing stream parallelism.

 ## How to cite